 “It is all about the small stuff, the shortcuts, the small functionalities that we all use day to day.
 Those are the ones that save us so much time,” explains Forsberg.
-Easy customisation has also convinced new users to take that initial plunge and try Revu.
-Skanska Sweden takes a soft approach, with colleagues supporting each other as they explore the digital design world – versus pushing the software from the top down.
+Easy customization has also convinced new users to take that initial plunge and try Revu.
+Skanska Sweden takes a soft approach, with colleagues supporting each other as they explore the digital design world—versus pushing the software from the top down.
 Hagman explains that the tactic is “not to push people into things, but to let them pull themselves in.
 Sometimes when they start up Revu they see a lot of buttons, a lot of tools, and they might get a little scared.
 I show them: ‘This is the user interface, and you can change everything.
 If you do not want those tools there, remove them.
 You are going to be the one doing the work; you have to feel comfortable with the tool.’”

 Allowing Employees to Be Their Best Selves

 In the end, it is the people in the project that make the difference, explains Wibeck.
-A lot goes into any construction project, and it’s no mean feat to build a complex, secure and massive campus like ESS, but Wibeck knows that the most important part of any organisation is the people who work there.
+A lot goes into any construction project, and it’s no mean feat to build a complex, secure and massive campus like ESS, but Wibeck knows that the most important part of any organization is the people who work there.
 “Without the people we are nothing, so take care of them and you get the gold.”

 “Without the people we are nothing, so take care of them and you get the gold.”

-By now, it’s accepted wisdom that employee satisfaction is directly related to employee engagement, meaning employees who are content care more about their organisation, and by extension, the projects they’re working on.
+By now, it’s accepted wisdom that employee satisfaction is directly related to employee engagement, meaning employees who are content care more about their organization, and by extension, the projects they’re working on.
 This increases productivity and thus, profit margins.
-One way Skanska Sweden keeps employees happy is by using Revu to remove many of the boring tasks that people rarely enjoy: tedious, repetitive calculations, organising materials and rework.
+One way Skanska Sweden keeps employees happy is by using Revu to remove many of the boring tasks that people rarely enjoy: tedious, repetitive calculations, organizing materials and rework.

 Engineers like Razwan understand this firsthand.
 “Bluebeam makes my day-to-day tasks more efficient so I can get more done in less time.
 And it’s not only me, it is all my colleagues, too.”
 Hagman trains his coworkers on Revu and Studio as part of his job.
-He says there’s often a point during the training, a sort of “aha! moment,” when they realise, “‘Hey, I do not have to keep doing this boring thing I’ve been doing for two or three years now.
+He says there’s often a point during the training, a sort of “aha! moment,” when they realize, “‘Hey, I do not have to keep doing this boring thing I’ve been doing for two or three years now.
 It has just been removed from my workload.’”
 That, says Hagman, “is what Bluebeam has done for me and many others: remove boring work.”

 It doesn’t just benefit the Skanska of today to embrace digital tools that make their lives easier.
 It also advances the Skanska of tomorrow.
 A new generation born in the digital age will not only accept but will expect that their employer embraces state-of-the-art tools that reduce tedium and give them access at any time to what they need in the office, on the jobsite, at home or anywhere.
 “We need to focus on our future employees, as well,” says Hagman.
 “We need to keep up.
 People will demand much more in the future from the mobility and the digital workflows that they use.
-We cannot stop digitalising.”
+We cannot stop digitalizing.”